bueler/nade/index.md

 * Homework and projects will require some programming in Matlab/Octave or some other suitable scientific computing language.
 See the [Computing](computing.html) tab and [_Programming languages compared_ (PDF)](https://bueler.github.io/compareMOP.pdf) for recommended languages.

 * There are [two Exams](exams.html), a Midterm and a Final.
-Both are in class, and the Final will happen at the scheduled time (FIXME).
+Both are in class, and the Final will happen at the scheduled time.
 See the [Exams](exams.html) tab for the sections covered, and old exams for review.

-FIXME: ADD SOME IMAGES; COMPARE opt/

 * See the one-page [advertisement (PDF)](assets/general/S23/advert.pdf) for this course.